 What if you die without a will?

 This is called dying “intestate.”
 State laws will then determine what happens to your assets.
 There may be unintended consequences when this happens.
 Your estate may be difficult to divide and there may be expenses beyond the funeral: filing fees, costs of winding up your affairs, appraisal fees, brokerage fees, and taxes.
 Without a will, if you had wanted your money or property to go to a favorite person or institution, they won’t see any, unless you have named them as a beneficiary in accounts or insurance policies that are controlled by beneficiary designations.
-An estate with no will is also easier to challenge, so people you might rather have excluded can make a claim as well as cause probate delays.7
+An estate with no will is also easier to challenge, so people you may want to exclude can make a claim and cause probate delays.5

 How does the state then decide who gets your money?